How many times have you tried to journal and have given up after a few tries?

 Journal prompts are great in the initial phase of journaling.
 It gets the ball rolling.
 You will get a good start and then you can progress however you want to.

-Here are a few journaling prompts that you can check out:
+Here are few journaling prompts for you to explore:

 There are days where I have written that I am finding it difficult to write.
 I remember making a journal entry about my writer’s block.